- Length 0.5 years full-time

 You must then follow the instructions provided here and enrol online through

-International students should discuss their enrolment with the ANU College of Law when they arrive in Canberra.
-Please contact us to arrange an appointment.
+International students should discuss their enrolment with us when they arrive in Canberra.
+Please Contact us to arrange an appointment.

 It is the student's responsibility to ensure the program requirements are met and that all compulsory and required courses are completed so that the program can be awarded.

 How to choose courses and enrol

 - Consult the program

 requirements on the Programs and Courses page to see which courses you can